-When building hybrid Web applications where .NET code interacts with WebView HTML content, one of the biggest sticking points often is the event based disconnect between loading a document and then having to wait for the document to load and then starting to interact with the document via script code.
+When building hybrid Web applications where .NET code interacts with WebView HTML content, one of the sticking points is the event based disconnect between loading a document, and then having to wait for the document to load into the control, and then starting to interact with the document via script code.

 WebView.Source = "http://localhost:5200/MyPage"